Undline/UndChain/readme.md

 | 12       | 44   | 2             |
 | 13       | 48+  | 1             |

+---

 ### UndChain USP

-USP is the reward system given to partners.
-This token will have an initial supply of 44,444,444 tokens.
-It's emission schedule is voted on by the active partners on chain.
-Activity will be defined a bit later, but my initial thoughts are that at least one successful transaction per week and a perception score above 444.
-During this vote you may either double the daily emission or halve the daily emission.
-I am concerned that partners will always want the emission to go down while users will want it to go up so I need to think of a way to counterbalance these effects.
-Maybe set the auto fee to do the same?
-The initial daily emission of tokens is 4444 per day and the vote to either floor or double the supply happens every four years (a week before GP), so that the event happens at the same time as GP.

-One of the reasons why I wanted the flooring to come to a vote is so that I can test decentralized voting systems that have conditionals that need to be met that have a large impact on the system.
-If this works well, it could be rolled out as a way to vote for new features / improvements on the main chain.
+### UndChain Silver Piece (USP)

+USP is the reward token for partners who provide computational, storage, and access services.
+Unlike UGP, its emission schedule is **dynamically voted on** by active partners.

+#### Key Features:

+1. **Initial Supply:** 44,444,444 USP minted at launch.
+2. **Daily Emission:** Starts at **4,444 tokens per day**, with periodic adjustments based on partner voting.
+3. **Voting Mechanism:** Partners can vote every four years to either halve or double the emission rate.
+4. **Eligibility:** Voting eligibility requires at least one successful transaction per week and a perception score above **444**.

+This dynamic emission model tests decentralized voting mechanisms, potentially expanding to other governance areas on UndChain.

+---

 ### Ad Coin